brickbots/PiFinder/docs/source/software.rst

    :target: images/software/rpi_imager_002.png
    :width: 47%

-* **Do not set the hostname or username/password**  SSH is enabled on this image by default.

 * If you'd like to set up your network so the PiFinder can connect to it, click the gear icon at the lower left and fill in: